Introduction

 A good trip, even if not as intended.
 Back in Rales village we met

-Jaun Jo and then Leopoldo and family who were just returning to Madrid.
+Juanjo and then Leopoldo and family who were just returning to Madrid.

 To console outselves for the abandoned through trip we treated ourselves

-to (excellent) bonito at El Horno in Buelna, followed by Queso
+to (excellent) bonito at El Horno in Buelna, followed by queso

 and cinnamon coffee.
 Then to El Taleru (the cave) followed by El